Orbital angular momentum of light: Concept

-Mathematical expressions for the orbital angular momentum of light
+The helical modes are characterized by an integer number $m$, positive or negative.
+If $m=0$, the mode is not helical and the wavefronts are multiple disconnected surfaces, for example, a sequence of parallel planes (from which the name "plane wave").
+If $m=\pm 1$, the handedness determined by the sign of $m$, the wavefront is shaped as a single helical surface, with a step length equal to the wavelength $\lambda$.
+If $|m|\geqslant 2$, the wavefront is composed of $|m|$ distinct but intertwined helices, with the step length of each helix surface equal to $|m|\lambda$, and a handedness given by the sign of $m$.
+The integer $m$ is also the so-called "topological charge" of the optical vortex.
+Light beams that are in a helical mode carry nonzero OAM.
+As an example, any Laguerre-Gaussian mode with rotational mode number $l \ne 0$ has such a helical wavefront.

+Formulation

-The classical expression of the orbital angular momentum in the paraxial limit is the following:
+The classical expression of the orbital angular momentum is the following:

 where $\mathbf{E}$ and $\mathbf{A}$ are the electric field and the vector potential, respectively, $\epsilon_0$ is the vacuum permittivity and we are using SI units.
 The $i$-superscripted symbols denote the cartesian components of the corresponding vectors.

 For a monochromatic wave this expression can be transformed into the following one:

 This expression is generally nonvanishing when the wave is not cylindrically symmetric.
 In particular, in a quantum theory, individual photons may have the following values of the OAM:

+where the topological charge $m$ can be extracted numerically from electric field profile of vortex beams.

 The corresponding wave functions (eigenfunctions of OAM operator) have the following general expression:

 where $\phi$ is the cylindrical coordinate.
 As mentioned in the Introduction, this expression corresponds to waves having a helical wavefront (see figure above), with an optical vortex in the center, at the beam axis.

-Production of OAM states
+Controversy on definitions SAM and OAM of light

+The decomposition of total angular momentum into spin and orbital parts for massless bosons—such as photons and gluons—has been a longstanding controversy in both classical and quantum field theory.
+While such a decomposition is well-defined for massive particles, many different SAM and OAM operators have been defined for light and all of these have been shown to be inconsistent with fundamental requirements.
+Starting with the operators for a massive particle, the limit of zero mass is obstructed by a topological singularity.
+This obstruction seems to fundamentally prevent decomposition of the angular momentum of light.
+Nevertheless subsequent work has shown that helicity operators can be used as alternatives.